bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 - `publishableKey` is used to connect the provider to an _environment_ on Bucket.
 Find your `publishableKey` under `Activity` on https://app.bucket.co.
 - `company`, `user` and `otherContext` make up the _context_ that is used to determine if a feature flag is enabled or not. `company` and `user` contexts are automatically transmitted to Bucket servers so the Bucket app can show you which companies have access to which flags etc.
 - `fallbackFlags` is a list of strings which specify which flags to consider enabled if the SDK is unable to fetch flags.
-- `loading` lets you specify an React component to be rendered instead of the children while the Bucket provider is initializing.
+- `loadingComponent` lets you specify an React component to be rendered instead of the children while the Bucket provider is initializing.
 If you want more control over loading screens, `useFlags()` returns `isLoading` which you can use to customize the loading experience:

 ```tsx
 function LoadingBucket({ children }) {